Explorer-USS-0-1/Explorer-USS.0.1/README.md

 ## HOW TO USE

-What the code of the MSP432 do?
-The code put in action the rover.
-In the code we have a machine state that pop up when we power up the board, it shows a white car and the frase "Welcome Back !".
+The MSP432 code put in action the rover.
+The initial state shows a white car and the phrase "Welcome Back !".

 <img src="https://github.com/user-attachments/assets/3f374e63-f392-430f-9573-3f1e41f39e16" width=30% height=30%>

-If we want to start move the tank we have to press the S3 button (position right/bottom) of the controller, then will shows the state of the rover and will enable the movement.
-At this point is necessary only to move the joistick to make the rover move.
+To start moving the tank, press the S3 button (position right/bottom of the controller), that will put the joystick in TANK mode, displaying the current state on the screen.
+Now you can move the rover using the joystick.
 * UP: move the rover forward.
 * DOWN: move the rover backward.
 * RIGHT: move the rover right.